 The problem in this study is that this is a crucial thing in corporate finance; that is how good corporate governance creates for the firm with minimizing potential agency and information problems asymmetric Among management and principals so that push cost agency.
-Analysis connection among good corporate governance and firm values controlled by firm age and controlled by leverage as a novelty.
+This paper aims to determine the connection between good corporate governance and firm values controlled by firm age and leverage as a novelty.